dbxotmd/SGPbrl/README.md

 # SGPbrl

-## GUIDER: Attention-Guided Reward Shaping for Stable Offline Preference-based Reinforcement Learning
+## Subgoal-Guided Reward Shaping: Improving Preference-Based Offline Reinforcement Learning via Conditional VAEs

 We implement our code based on [Preference Transformer](https://github.com/csmile-1006/PreferenceTransformer).
 Our model is built upon the **Preference Transformer** framework.
 Therefore, by running the Preference Transformer, you can obtain our results.